MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/operations-microsoft-managed-tenant-key.md

 ### Step 1: Initiate export

-- [Cntact Microsoft Support](../get-started/information-support.md#to-contact-microsoft-support) to open an **Azure Information Protection support case with a request for an Azure Information Protection key export**.
+- [Contact Microsoft Support](../get-started/information-support.md#to-contact-microsoft-support) to open an **Azure Information Protection support case with a request for an Azure Information Protection key export**.
 You must prove you are an administrator for your Azure Information Protection tenant, and understand that this process takes several days to confirm.
 Standard support charges apply; exporting your tenant key is not a free-of-charge support service.

 ### Step 2: Wait for verification